sigmasaur/AwSW-it/README.md

 * At line 2423, 3824: Adapted to preserve a pun; reverse translation:
   * At line 2423: A playful exclamation of surprise.
   * At line 3824: This one just had to be changed completely: *You'd be a perfect dragon investigator... short of a tail.* Any improvement is welcome.
 (Note that in theory, `Zhong`'s name might still be unknown to the user.)
+* At line 3510, 3680: Corrected colon to dot to preserve the uppercase letter.

 ### chapter3.rpy